mcmtroffaes/homepage/posts/2013-08-24-the-list-monad.markdown

 bind zs f = concat . map f $ zs
 ```

-In the above, `map` applies a function to every element of a list:
+In the above, `map`{.haskell} applies a function to every element of a list:

 ``` {.sourceCode .haskell}
 map funcy $ funcx